- File format and geometry

 2000 boundaries based on 2010 TIGER/Line files

 NHGIS also provides 2000 boundaries derived from the 2010 TIGER/Line files, which have a "2010 TIGER/Line +" Basis in the Data Finder.
-For these, NHGIS modified the TIGER/Line definitions only by erasing 2010 coastal water areas.
+For these, NHGIS used 2010 coastal water areas to clip the 2000 boundaries to U.S. coasts and Great Lakes shores.
 The 2000 boundaries derived from 2010 TIGER/Line will better align with 2010 and newer GIS boundary files.

 2009 and later boundaries

-NHGIS generally derived 2009 and later boundaries from the corresponding TIGER/Line release, as indicated by the Basis in the Data Finder.
-In each case, NHGIS modified the TIGER/Line geometry only by projecting the data and erasing coastal water areas.
+NHGIS has generally derived 2009 and later boundaries from the corresponding TIGER/Line release, as indicated by the Basis in the Data Finder.
+In each case, we typically apply only our standard modifications for boundary files.
 For the 2009 boundary files, NHGIS used 2010 TIGER/Line coastlines to erase coastal water areas.

 Centers of population

-NHGIS provides point files representing the 2000 and 2010 centers of population for states, counties, census tracts, and block groups.
-NHGIS derived these points from the U.S. Census Bureau's Centers of Population for 2010 and 2000.
+NHGIS provides point files representing the 2000, 2010, and 2020 centers of population for states, counties, census tracts, and block groups.
+NHGIS derived these points from the U.S. Census Bureau's Centers of Population.

 Each point represents the mean center of population within the corresponding area, computed as an average of census block locations, weighted by block population, using a simple spherical model of the Earth surface.
 As described in the Census Bureau's Centers of Population Computation documentation: "The center of population is the point at which an imaginary, weightless, rigid, and flat (no elevation effects) surface representation of [a geographic area] would balance if weights of identical size were placed on it so that each weight represented the location [of] one person."